DevyusCode/PeyrSharp/README.md

 - .NET 7
 - .NET 8

-> Note: .NET Framework, .NET Core and .NET 5 are not targeted by PeyrSharp, since they are no longer supported.
+> Note: .NET Framework, .NET Core and .NET 5 are not targeted by PeyrSharp.

 ## Documentation